apache/beam/website/src/documentation/programming-guide.md

 ### 10.3 Timers {#timers}
 Beam provides a per-key timer callback API.
 This allows for delayed processing of data stored using the state API.
 Timers can be set to callback at either an event-time or a processing-time timestamp.
 Every timer is identified with a TimerId.
-A given timer for a keycan only be set for a single timestamp.
+A given timer for a key can only be set for a single timestamp.
 Calling set on a timer overwrites the previous firing time for that key's timer.

 #### 10.3.1 Event-time timers {#event-time-timers}